awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 ## Working with inputs and outputs<a name="automation-aws-apis-calling-input-output"></a>

-Each of the previously described Automation actions enables you to call a specific API action by specifying the service namespace, the API action name, the input parameters, and the output parameters\.
+Each of the previously described automation actions enables you to call a specific API action by specifying the service namespace, the API action name, the input parameters, and the output parameters\.
 Inputs are defined by the API action that you choose\.
 You can view the API actions \(also called methods\) by choosing a service in the left navigation on the following [Services Reference](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/index.html) page\.
 Choose a method in the **Client** section for the service that you want to invoke\.
 For example, all API actions \(methods\) for Amazon Relational Database Service \(Amazon RDS\) are listed on the following page: [Amazon RDS methods](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html)\.

-You can view the schema for each Automation action in the following locations:
+You can view the schema for each automation action in the following locations:
 + [aws:assertAwsResourceProperty – Assert an AWS resource state or event state](automation-action-assertAwsResourceProperty.md)
 + [aws:executeAwsApi – Call and run AWS API actions](automation-action-executeAwsApi.md)
 + [aws:waitForAwsResourceProperty – Wait on an AWS resource property](automation-action-waitForAwsResourceProperty.md)